HandBrake/HandBrake-docs/CONTRIBUTING.markdown

 ### Building

+Copy the example configuration file `config-example.yaml` to `config.yaml`.

 Run `build-tools` from the main directory to build all associated third-party tools.

 Once the tools are built, run `build-docs` from the main directory to build the HTML documentation in the `docs` directory.
 You may now view and interact with the documentation by opening `docs/index.html` in your web browser.